jundalisay/sp/content/en/material/principles/part-1/chapter-04b.md

 This activates the aethereal layer to get the many ideas of the Supreme for that Universe.
 The ideas come from pre-existence and are transferred onto aethereal existence by the desire from the Positive Force of the Supreme.

-The aethereal ideas we call as 'media of aether' (moa3s) as metaphysics objects which are meant for physical existence.
+The aethereal ideas we call as 'media of aether' (moa3s) as metaphysical idea-objects which are meant for physical existence.

 These moa3s then get funneled into nodes which we call quanta of spacetime (qosts) which exist in the spatial layer beneath the aethereal layer.

-The universe thus shifts from aetherel probability into spatial reality (i.e experiences space and time).
+The universe thus shifts from aethereal probability into spatial reality (i.e experiences space and time).

 ### The Universe as a Matrix (or an App or TV screen)